 The Protected EHT Action field is defined in 9.6.35.1 (Protected EHT Action field).

-The Dialog Token field value is copied from the Dialog Token field in the corresponding EPCS Priority Access Enable Request frame.
+(#12697) When the EPCS Priority Access Enable Response frame is sent as a response to the EPCS Priority Access Enable Request frame, the Dialog Token field value is copied from the Dialog Token field in the corresponding EPCS Priority Access Enable Request frame.

 The Status Code field values are defined in Table 9-78 (Status codes).